 Annual budget allocations to the field are developed using the methodology approved by the Division Director of Vocational Rehabilitation Services in consultation with the TWC Financial Services, the Deputy Director of Workforce Solutions, and the TWC Executive Director.
 TWC-VR's Program Operations team develops the methodology by applying multiple factors to support the accuracy of the comprehensive allocation strategy.

 The Budget Office transfers funds to the division's unallocated budget.
 Only unallocated funds may be moved or adjusted.
-Once funds are allocated, if a change is necessary between existing budgets, regions or programs, the funds must be transferred back to the unallocated budget prior to a budget adjustment.
+Once funds are allocated, if a change is necessary between existing budgets, VR Workforce Areas or programs, the funds must be transferred back to the unallocated budget prior to a budget adjustment.
 Therefore, the following requests require additional approvals and considerations:

 Budget Adjustment Requests; and